wells5609/wordpress-objects/README.md

 A prototype project for object-oriented WordPress data types.

-## WordPress Today

-WordPress data types (which will henceforth be understood to be posts, users, taxonomies, terms, and the like) lack a common structure, which has created an inconsistent and often inefficient codebase.
-The developers of WordPress seem to be moving towards object-orientation, starting with the advent of `WP_User` and `WP_Post`.
-(See [this trac ticket] (https://core.trac.wordpress.org/ticket/12267)).
-However, the current approach lacks a consistent and replicable structure.
-This project aims to provide that structure (or at least a possible solution).

-## Project Overview
+### Project Overview

+This project aims to provide a consistent and semantic base structure that all WP objects can build upon.

+##### Goals:

+ * minimize redundancy
+ * maximize consistency
+ * retain current API functionality
-This project provides a base (albeit, so far incomplete) on which to build WordPress objects that minimize redundancy and maximize efficiency, without losing any current functionality.
-The structure allows for a simple transition to the use of traits, once supported.
+ * enable simple transition to the use of traits, once supported.

 ## Core Classes